Who would have guessed that starting this blog would be the best choice I could have made.

 Some of you are probably thinking, well James, what about you? your blog covers various topics.

-It’s true that this blog covers various topics, but the aim of this blog is growth.
+It’s true that this blog covers various topics, but the aim of this blog is growth; not to mention we are able to hire virtual assistants for a very low monthly price.
 Everything else written on this blog is used as a sub-niche to growth.

 5. Do not – waste time on the non-important